Juan-bit94/Linux-/Searching-and-analyzing-text.md

 ## Creating Command Lines
 - Creating command line commands is a useful skill.
 There are several different methods you can use.
 One such method is using the xargs utility.
 - By piping STDOUT from other commands into the xargs utility, you can build command-line commands on the fly.
+- For example: $ find tmp -size 0 | xargs /usr/bin/ls
+    - The first command finds any file in the tmp subdirectory that are empty (-size 0).
+The second command does the same thing except this time, the output from the find command is piped as STDIN into the xargs utility.
+The xargs command uses the ls command to list the files.
+    - While the example is educational, it is not practical because you get the same information just using the find utility.
+- This is an example of a functional use of xargs: $find tmp -size 0 | xargs -p /usr/bin/rm
+    - The xargs command used the -p option that causes the xargs utility to stop and ask permission before enacting the constructed command-line command.
+This command is a way to find and remove unwanted files.
+- The other method of creating comman-line commands on the fly is to use shell expansion.
+    - Example: $ ls $(find tmp -size 0)
+    - Because the command is encased by the $() symbols, it does not display to STDOUT.
+Instead, the filenames are passed to the ls utility, which does display the files to STDOUT.
+- The next method is to execute with backticks(`).
+    - Example: $ ls `find tmp -size 0`, they are not popular because the ` is hard to see.